LGandia/Airelogic-Tech-Test/README.md

 For simplicity, I will to use an array rather than an actual database, due to having to install and manage Database server, along with dependencies.

+After some trial and error, I managed to include the CBG scoring system, and possibly implement the 24-hour detection system.
+However, I am unsure if it is working since I am not fully familiar with the date/time library in java.
+The code creates a record with a time stamp, which in a real setting should work as it goes updating and comparing the real-time hours for each patient.
+The CBG is based on recording whether the patient is fasting or not rather than the time variable given since I was not able to get the time library to work as I wanted, and so depends on a boolean.

 ## Notes
 * NEWS2 stands for National Early Warning Score 2, a tool used to assess how likely a patient is to deteriorate.
 It's used in the NHS to identify patients who are acutely ill.